judycodes/myHero/readme.md

 Exception Handling
 - Posts and Comments by a user can only be deleted by that user
+- Frontend: No empty or whitespace inputs, incorrect log in inputs, taken username or email address in user account registration

 ### Challenges/Obstacles/Roadblocks
 - Understanding Unit Testing (beyond signup and login)